INVEST-flagship/covid_psyserv/README.md

-Population-based comparisons of new psychiatric diagnoses among children and adolescents before and during the COVID-19 pandemic
+Comparison ofnew psychiatric diagnoses among children and adolescents before and during the COVID-19 pandemic: A nationwide register-based study
 ================

 ## Introduction

-This document shows how to perform the analyses and vizualize the results as described in the manuscript ‘Population-based comparisons of new psychiatric diagnoses among children and adolescents before and during the COVID-19 pandemic’.
+This document shows how to perform the analyses and vizualize the results as described in the manuscript ‘Comparison of new psychiatric diagnoses among children and adolescents before and during the COVID-19
+pandemic: A nationwide register-based study’.

 ## Reproducing analyses